On the self-similarity of the norm one group of $p$-adic division algebras: Proof of Theorem

 \begin{proof} Since $p$ is odd, $2\in \cl{O}_K^*$.
 Hence, since $T_{F/K}(1)=2$, there exists $\xi\in\cl{O}_F$ such that $(1,\xi)$ is a basis of $\cl{O}_F$ over $\cl{O}_K$ and $T_{F/K}(\xi)= 0$ (see Remark \ref{rdecO}).
 By observing that $\theta(\xi)= -\xi$, so that $N_{F/K}(\xi)=-\xi^2$, we see that $\xi^2\in \cl{O}_K$; moreover, since $\xi\in\cl{O}_F^*$, we have $\xi^2\in \cl{O}_K^*$.
 By defining $e_0 = \xi$, $e_1=\Pi$, and $e_2= \xi\Pi$, we get a presentation of $sl_1(\Delta)$ of the form $sl_1(\Delta)=\cl{O}_Ke_0\oplus \cl{O}_Ke_1\oplus \cl{O}_Ke_2$ with $[e_i, e_{i+1}]= u_{i+2}\pi^{s_{i+2}}e_{i+2}$ for $i\in\bb{Z}/3\bb{Z}$, where $s_0 =1$, $s_1=s_2=0$, $u_0 = -2\pi$, $u_1 = -2\xi^2$, and $u_2= 2$.
 Since $-u_1u_2=4\xi^2$, it remains to show that $\xi^2$ is not a square modulo $\pi$ in $\cl{O}_K$, which follows from the fact that the image of $\xi$ in $\kappa_F$ is not in $\kappa_K$. \end{proof}

-For the proof of Lemma \ref{ln2_2} we need two lemmas, for which we introduce the following context.
+For the proof of Lemma \ref{ln2_2} below, we need two lemmas, for which we introduce the following context.
 Let $L$ be a 3-dimensional $\cl{O}_K$-Lie lattice that admits a standard basis $(e_0, e_1, e_2)$.
-We define $M_0 = [L,L]=\mr{Span}_{\cl{O}_K}(\pi e_0,e_1,e_2)$, which is a maximal proper $\cl{O}_K$-submodule of $L$.
+We define $M_0 = [L,L]=\mr{Span}_{\cl{O}_K}(\pi e_0,e_1,e_2)$, which is a maximal proper $\cl{O}_K$-submodule of $L$, and advise the reader to recall the definition of $s$-invariants from Section \ref{sdvr}.
 The next lemma is a version of \cite[Lemma 2.25, Lemma 2.26]{NS2019} where the ring of coefficients is $\cl{O}_K$ in place of $\bb{Z}_p$, and where $M$ is not assumed to be a subalgebra.
 We leave to the reader to check that the new lemma has the same proof as its original counterparts.

 \begin{lemma} Let $M$ be a maximal proper $\cl{O}_K$-submodule of $L$.
 Then the following holds. \begin{enumerate} \item If $M=M_0$ then $s_{\cl{O}_K}(M)= (0, 1^2)$ and $M=[L,L]$.

 \item If $M\neq M_0$ then $s_{\cl{O}_K}(M)= (-1,1,2)$ and $M+[M,M]=L$. \end{enumerate} \end{lemma}